 Other specialist roles include:

-- Payroll specialist—responsible for managing the payroll process
+- Payroll specialist—responsible for managing the payroll process using payroll software

 - Talent acquisition specialist—sourcing and screening candidates and overseeing tools like the applicant tracking system

-- Onboarding specialist—aiding with the onboarding of new hires and ensuring the process is as effective as possible
+- Onboarding specialist—aiding with the onboarding of new hires and ensuring the process is as effective as possible with the help of onboarding software

 - Mergers and acquisitions specialist—responsible for the smooth integration of two organizations